psaikido/hugle.uk/content/blogs/personal/2023-10-17-murmurations.md

 Stress Disorder and living with [me/cfs](/blogs/essays/2023-08-28-mecfs/).
 Hearing other's experiences and difficulties in other, parralel situations was amazing and interesting.
-I learned a lot from it and got myself updated a bit about things I'd not thought about before, like how it is to live with neuro-divergence, with queerness or as a non-binary person.
+I learned a lot from it and got myself updated a bit about things I'd not thought much about before, like how it is to live with neuro-divergence, with queerness or as a non-binary person.

 Overall I felt that getting some official recognition as a poet, as an older